 Enterprise operator and CEO advisor, Kent McKown partners with CEOs when intuition no longer scales and decision quality becomes the constraint.

-There is a Moment in Every Growing Business When the Rules Change
+There Is a Moment in Every Growing Business When the Rules Change

 Not gradually.
 Not obviously.
-But unmistakably…if you know what to look for.
+But unmistakably — if you know what to look for.

 The business is still moving.
 Revenue is up.
 People are busy.
 Execution hasn’t broken.

+But something has shifted.
 Decisions feel heavier than they used to.
 The cost of being wrong stretches further out.
 What worked through instinct and intensity quietly stops working the same way.
-You find yourself pushing harder — and getting less.
+You find yourself pushing harder — and getting less for it.

-The business has outgrown its leadership architecture — not because the CEO isn't capable, but because complexity has outpaced clarity.
+This isn’t a failure of effort or capability.
+It’s the moment when the entrepreneurial operating system that built the business begins to constrain it.
+The business has outgrown its leadership architecture — not because the CEO isn’t capable, but because complexity has outpaced clarity.
 Decisions stop compounding in the right direction.
 Alignment drifts.
-The same issues surface in different forms.
+The same issues resurface in different forms.

 Most CEOs respond by doing more of what worked before.
+That’s usually what breaks the system next.

 This moment doesn’t require more effort.
 It requires a different level of clarity — about the business, about leadership, and about what the enterprise is actually becoming.

-With the right partner, CEOs can slow decisions without stalling momentum, see the system clearly, and lead in a way that restores coherence and confidence over time.
+The good news: this moment is navigable.
+With the right partner, a CEO can slow decisions down without stalling momentum, see the system clearly, and lead in a way that restores coherence and confidence over time.

 The Domains Where Enterprise Value Is Won or Lost